-The impact pollinator abundance and pollen removal rate on plant pollination success increased with floral abundance while the impact of pollen carryover and pollinator specialization decreased with floral abundance (fig. 1A-D).
-Overall, the quality component of pollination was more important for plant pollination success than the quantity component at low floral abundance, while the quantity component was more important for pollination success at high abundance (fig. 1E).
+The impact of pollinator abundance and pollen removal rate on plant pollination success increased with floral abundance, while the impact of pollen carryover and pollinator specialization decreased with floral abundance (fig. 1A-D).
+Overall, the quality component of pollination was more important for pollination success than the quantity component at low floral abundance, while the quantity component was more important for pollination success at high abundance (fig. 1E).

-For simulated plant communities in which plant species varied in floral abundance, the resultant plantpollinator networks exhibited variable degrees of specialization among plant species (average number of links $\pm$ standard deviation = 3.24 $\pm$ 2.00) (fig 2A, B).
-By contrast, in simulated plant communities where all plant species were of low abundance, most plant species specialized on a limited subset of the available pollinators (average number of links $\pm$ standard deviation = 2.24 $\pm$ 1.06) (Fig 2C, D).
-Moreover, in low-abundance plant communities, specialization occurred even when all pollinators had very similar abundance, carryover and removal.
-In this case, pollinator visits were partitioned homogeneously among plant species, demonstrating the presence of niche partitioning in the plant community (Fig 2G, H).
-Conversely, in plant communities composed of abundant plant species, most species generalized on most of the pollinators available (average number of links $\pm$ standard deviation = 7.79 $\pm$ 2.43) (Fig 2E, F).
+For simulated plant communities in which plant species varied in abundance, the different species exhibited variable degrees of specialization within the communities (average number of links \pm standard deviation = 2.17 \pm 0.29) (fig. 2A, B).
+In contrast, in simulated plant communities where all plant species were of low abundance, most species specialized on a limited subset of the available pollinators (average number of links \pm standard deviation = 1.58 \pm 0.32) (Fig. 2C, D).
+In plant communities composed of abundant plant species, most species generalized on a high proportion of the pollinators available (average number of links \pm standard deviation = 3.41 \pm 0.48) (Fig. 2E, F).